JSC-4/uBlaze_UART_LED_Counter/README.md

    Select the FPGA board used and finish building the project.
 2. To make a new IP, go to tool->Create and Package New IP.
 Pick "Create Axi4 Preipheral", change name of IP to LED_Controller
    (other details on the Peripheral Details window can be changed).
 On the last page, click "Edit IP" and click finish.
 3. Click "Add Sources"->"Add or Create Design Sources"->Add Files and add the VHDL file found in the additional comments.
-[LED_Counter](www.google.com).
 4. In the LED_Controller_v1_0_S00_AXI_inst file, add a 16-bit output called LED (same as VHDL file) to the ports.
 Instansiate the
-   VHDL code, by adding the component to the Architecture and Port Map the code. m_clk to to S_AXI_ACLK, reset to S_AXI_ARESETN, sw to slv_reg0(1 downto 0) and LED to LED.
+   VHDL code, by adding the component to the Architecture and Port Map the VHDL code: m_clk to to S_AXI_ACLK, reset to S_AXI_ARESETN, sw to slv_reg0(1 downto 0) and LED to LED.
 5. In the LED_v1_0(arch_imp file, add the same LED signal to the ports at the top of the page.
 Add the LED signal to the component declaration and to the instantiation.